Ghost town: Europe

-Urbanization – the migration of a country's rural population into the cities – has left many European towns and villages deserted.
+Urbanization—the migration of a country's rural population into the cities—has left many European towns and villages deserted.
 An increasing number of settlements in Bulgaria are becoming ghost towns for this reason; at the time of the 2011 census, the country had 181 uninhabited settlements.
 In Hungary, dozens of villages are also threatened with abandonment.
 The first village officially declared as "dead" was Gyűrűfű in the late 1970s, but later it was repopulated as an eco-village.
 Some other depopulated villages were successfully saved as small rural resorts, such as Kán, Tornakápolna, Szanticska, Gorica, and Révfalu.

 In Spain, large zones of the mountainous Iberian System and the Pyrenees have undergone heavy depopulation since the early 20th century, leaving a string of ghost towns in areas such as the Solana Valley.
 Traditional agricultural practices such as sheep and goat rearing, on which the mountain village economy was based, were not taken over by the local youth, especially after the lifestyle changes that swept over rural Spain during the second half of the 20th century.
+La Estrella, Teruel, is an 18th-century sanctuary village that became abandoned following mass rural flight.

-Examples of ghost towns in Italy include the medieval village of Fabbriche di Careggine near Lago di Vagli, in province of Lucca, in Tuscany, the deserted mountain village of Craco, located in Basilicata, which has served as a filming location, and the ghost village of Roveraia, in the municipality of Loro Ciuffenna, in province of Arezzo, situated near Pratovalle.
+Examples of ghost towns in Italy include the medieval village of Fabbriche di Careggine near Lago di Vagli, in the province of Lucca, in Tuscany, the deserted mountain village of Craco, located in Basilicata, which has served as a filming location, and the ghost village of Roveraia, in the municipality of Loro Ciuffenna, in province of Arezzo, situated near Pratovalle.
 The presence of the village is attested since the Middle Ages, when there was a tower.
 During World War II it was an important partisan base and it was abandoned between the 1960s and the 1980s, when the last family who lived here left the village.
-Two projects have been proposed for the recovery of the village: in 2011 the proposal of Movimento Libero Perseo "Roveraia eco - lab", based on sustainability, and in 2019 there was a proposal aiming to recover the village with a mix of functions called "Ecomuseum of Pratomagno".
+Two projects have been proposed for the recovery of the village: in 2011 the proposal of Movimento Libero Perseo "Roveraia eco-lab," based on sustainability, and in 2019 there was a proposal aiming to recover the village with a mix of functions called "Ecomuseum of Pratomagno."